-Tel: +604-988 5166 Fax: +604-988 5167
+Tel: +6(04) 988 5166 Fax: +6(04) 988 5167

-School of Mechatronic Engineering was established in 2003 to meet the ever growing needs of professionals - particularly in the field of electromechanical, mechanical and biomedical electronics engineering.
-This is in-line with demands of the industry consistent with the report of the Malaysian Industrial Master Plan (Laporan Pelan Induk Perindustrian).
-The curriculum has been designed with a balanced emphasis in both engineering science and practice.
-Additionally, teaching and learning activities are conducted via various approaches, including embedding theoretical knowledge with laboratory sessions using state-of-the-art equipments.
-This approach to engineering education greatly benefits UniMAP students and ensuring them in keeping abreast with the latest technological development.
+School of Mechatronic Engineering was established in 2003 to meet the nation growing needs of professionals - particularly in the field of mechatronic, mechanical and biomedical electronics engineering.
+This is in-line industrial demand and consistent with Malaysian Industrial Master Plan 2, 1996-2005 (Laporan Pelan Induk Perindustrian 2).
+The academic curriculums are designed with balanced emphasis in both engineering sciences and practical elements.
+Additionally, the teaching and learning activities are conducted by embedding theoretical knowledge with suitable laboratory sessions supported by advanced equipments.
+This approach to engineering education will greatly benefits UniMAP students and ensuring them in keeping abreast with latest technological development.

-The School of Mechatronic Engineering at UniMAP offers three exciting study programmes, namely the Mechatronic Engineering Programme, Mechanical Engineering Programme and Biomedical Electronic Programme.
-The curriculum of each programme is designed to produce graduate professionals who equipped with analytical skills and ability to work in all multidisciplinary engineering fields and industries.
-Additionally, the learning environment will be more enjoyable and competitive with a good mixture between local and international students.
+School of Mechatronic Engineering at UniMAP offers three degree programmes - namely Mechatronic Engineering Programme, Mechanical Engineering Programme and Biomedical Electronic Programme.
+The curriculum of each programme is designed to produce graduate professionals who equipped with necessary analytical skills and ability to work in multidisciplinary engineering fields and industries.
+Furthermore, learning environment is enjoyable and competitive with a good mixture of local and international students.

-Mechatronic Engineering programme is a multi-disciplinary field that is synergistic of electrical, mechanical, electronics, control and computer engineering disciplines which enables its graduates having good analytical and design knowledge of integrated mechatronic systems to cater for the needs in the robotics and automation industry.
+Mechatronic Engineering programme emphasis on multi-disciplinary field that is synergistic of electrical, mechanical, electronics, control and computer engineering disciplines.
+This enables its graduates to have good analytical and design knowledge of integrated mechatronic systems to cater for the needs in the robotics and automation industry.

-The Mechanical Engineering programme emphasizes on the design and synthesis of mechanical components and systems.
+Mechanical Engineering programme stress on the design and synthesis of mechanical components and systems.
 Mechanical engineers are usually involved in research and development, design and manufacturing, engine and thermal energy systems and also machinery.
 Mechanical engineering graduates are highly flexible and could work in almost every industrial engineering sector.

-The Biomedical Electronic engineering programme combines knowledge of electrical, electronic and mechanical engineering, as well as medical sciences such as anatomy and physiology, with a strong emphasis in medical instrumentation and design.
+Biomedical Electronic engineering programme combines knowledge of electrical, electronic and mechanical engineering, as well as medical sciences - such as anatomy and physiology - with a strong emphasis in medical instrumentation and design.
 Combination of the knowledge in these areas enables engineers to understand principles in instrumentation and design of medical devices, and foster advances in medical technologies to cater for the needs in the biomedical industry.